Akashijk/Prompt-Tool/README.md

     *   Drag and drop `__wildcard__` tags to easily reorder your prompt.
     *   Get instant visual feedback for missing wildcards and `requires` clauses that are out of order.
 *   **Advanced AI Brainstorming:**
     *   A dedicated chat window to brainstorm ideas.
-Load existing wildcards or templates into the chat to have the AI help you refine, expand, and improve them.
+Load existing wildcards or templates into the chat to have the AI help you refine them.
     *   Generate new wildcard files, templates from a concept, templates from *all* your existing wildcards, or even linked wildcard files from scratch.
     *   The AI automatically detects when a generated template or wildcard requires *new* wildcards, and provides clickable links to generate them.
     *   Select any text in the conversation and have the AI rewrite it based on your instructions ("make it more poetic", "add more technical details", etc.).